 Channel and group paths are controlled by the channel faders.
 Each fader controls two independent audio signal paths, A and B. Any fader can control any channel or group path.
-Main output paths are controlled by their dedicated faders on the main outputs panel.
+Main output paths are controlled by their own dedicated faders.

 The A and B buttons are known as the fader assign buttons, and are used to select either of the two channel paths A and B. Selecting a path will "call" the fader to the Assign panels, and the fader assign button will light red.
-Any changes made to the Assign panels will affect the selected path only.
+Any changes made to the Assign panels affect the selected path.
 When switching between the two paths, the indicative displays and fader position will change to match the settings of each path.